YangDi666/Human-knee-angles-estimation/code/README.md

 ```
 ### 4. Quantitative analysis

+#### Files preparation

-- The first thing is time and space calibration, you should firstly divide the vicon file into 4 and put them in the folder like the first test in "testVideos/test1"
+The first thing is time and space calibration, you should firstly divide the vicon file into 4 and put them in the folder like the first test in "testVideos/test1"

-File name : "gt_{video id}_left(or right)_{direction}.csv" for all left joints in during walking front
+- File name : "gt_{video id}_left(or right)_{direction}.csv" for all left joints in during walking front

-You can see the example in test1 : "gt_1536334071006611046_left_f.csv", "gt_1536334071006611046_right_f.csv", "gt_1536334071006611046_left_b.csv", "gt_1536334071006611046_right_b.csv"
+You can see the example in test1 :
+- "gt_1536334071006611046_left_f.csv",
+- "gt_1536334071006611046_right_f.csv",
+- "gt_1536334071006611046_left_b.csv",
+- "gt_1536334071006611046_right_b.csv"

 - Then you should put the timestamp file in the folder like "tempstams_1536334071006611046.csv"

+#### Calibration

-- After putting all these 5 files in the folder, you can run the "calibration.sh" for getting the quantitative errors:
+After putting all these 5 files in the folder, you can run the "calibration.sh" for getting the quantitative errors:

 ```bash
 Usage : ./calibration.sh <nb_video> <frame_begin> <frame_end> <algo(LCR-NET/OpenPose/PifPaf)> <direction(f/b)> <show figures> # (frame begin and end should be the same with "run_model")